Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 Suggested Articles:

 Another key difference is the requirement for a Demat account.
-To invest in ETFs, you must have a Demat and trading account with a stockbroker.
-Mutual funds, on the other hand, can be invested in directly through the AMC's website, a mutual fund distributor without needing a Demat account.
-This makes mutual funds more accessible to first-time investors who have not yet opened a brokerage account.
+To invest in ETFs, you need a Demat and trading account with a broker.
+Regular mutual funds can be bought directly through the AMC’s website, MF Central, or platforms like Groww or Kuvera, without needing a Demat account.

 Before investing in any ETF, check its Average Daily Volume (ADV) on the exchange.
-An ETF with low liquidity can have wide bid-ask spreads, meaning you may end up buying at a price higher than the fair value or selling at a price lower than it.
-Stick to ETFs with high trading volumes and low tracking error.
+Low-volume ETFs can have wide bid-ask spreads, meaning you may pay more to buy or receive less when you sell than the underlying index value would suggest.

 Suggested Articles: